Owen Williams (rugby union, born 1992): Wales U20

+Wales

-In May 2017 he was named in the Wales senior squad for the tests against Tonga and Samoa in June 2017.
+In May 2017 he was named in the Wales senior squad for the 2017 Wales rugby union tour of Tonga and Samoa.
 He made his debut coming off the bench against Tonga on 16 June 2017.

 Williams was again selected by Wales for the 2017 Autumn Internationals.
 Williams started against both Australia and New Zealand at inside centre.

 Williams was set to win his fourth cap for Wales against Ireland in the 2020 Six Nations, having been named on the bench, but was injured in training and subsequently ruled out of the remainder of the tournament.

-On 17 January 2023, Williams was recalled by Wales, and selected for the 2023 Six Nations squad.
-Williams came off the bench on 4 February 2023 in the opening match against Ireland, the same fixture he was due to play in three years prior, and more than five years after his last cap.
+On 17 January 2023, Williams was recalled to the Wales squad for the 2023 Six Nations squad.
+He came off the bench on 4 February 2023 in the opening match against Ireland, the same fixture he was due to play in three years prior, and more than five years after his last cap.
+Williams made his first start for Wales at fly-half against England on 25 February 2023, and retained his position for the following match against Italy, as Wales earned their first win in the tournament.
+Williams moved back to the bench for the final fixture against France.